China Initiative: National Institutes of Health involvement

 In a panel discussion on the China Initiative and its aftermath hosted by the University of Michigan, several panelists accused universities of abandoning the accused scientists.
 According to Gang Chen, he was the exception because he actually received support from MIT.
 Peter Zeidenberg, the lawyer representing accused scientists and academics, said that in the majority of cases, universities distanced themselves from the accused professors.
 Rather than acknowledging their failure to provide proper guidance on disclosure or that they were aware of connections with China, the universities deflected blame onto the professors.
 Of the 255 professors investigated by the universities as instructed by NIH, 44% lost their jobs.
 Most of them were tenured professors.
 According to Ann Chih Lin, an associate professor and director of the Lieberthal-Rogel Center for Chinese Studies, universities encouraged the accused professors to resign due to fear that they would lose grant money and bring unwanted public scrutiny.
 Most professors involved in these cases quietly left to protect themselves and the universities.

 Both Xiang-Dong Fu and Kun-Liang Guan eventually left for China.
 By the time Guan's suspension ended in 2021, his lab had shrunk considerably and he had stopped taking on new students because he could not support them.
 Guan expressed skepticism that any of NIH's targets were able to start their work again.
 After working in the US for over 30 years, Guan took on a full-time position at Westlake University in Hangzhou for research on the Hippo signaling pathway.
 Fu joined Westlake University in March 2023 to continue his research on degenerative diseases such as Parkinson's disease.

-Jane Wu, a researcher in neurology and genetics at Northwestern University, was the subject of an investigation by NIH.
-She was recruited in 2009 by the Thousand Talents Programme to help run a lab and train students at the Institute of Biophysics in Beijing.
-However it is uncertain if this was the trigger for the investigation.
-According to Xiao-Fan Wang, a professor at Duke University, the investigation killed Wu's career.
-The medical school where Wu had worked for about two decades removed her profile page while her publication and grant records were removed from the Northwestern Scholar website.
-Jane Wu committed suicide on July 10, 2024.